andrewjahn/AndysBrainBook/docs/E-Prime/E-Prime_ShortCourse/EP_05_Counterbalancing.rst

 .. figure:: 05_CounterBalance_StroopList.png

+Exercises
+*********

-As an exercise, try placing the relevant windows side-by-side and see how the ``[StroopBlueResp]`` and ``[StroopRedResp]`` attributes correspond to the attributes specified in the Instructions and StroopList objects.
+1. Try placing the relevant windows side-by-side and see how the ``[StroopBlueResp]`` and ``[StroopRedResp]`` attributes correspond to the attributes specified in the Instructions and StroopList objects.

+2. Switch the counter-balancing from "Subject" to "Session".
+Recall that so far we have set the Session to "1" for each subject.
+What would you predict happens if you run the experiment twice, using the same subject number but a different session number?
+Are these changes reflected in the Instructions screen?

 -------------